This post contains affiliate links.

 - Bring nature into your house with plants that can literally clean the air for you and filter out pollutants.

 The beginners’ guide to sustainable living has been written to give you a flavor of what is possible.
-It is my hope that it will inspire you to begin your own journey and recognize that it is unique to you.
+I hope that it will inspire you to begin your own journey and recognize that it is unique to you.

-Don’t compare yourself against what others are doing and don’t beat yourself up when you fail.
+Don’t compare yourself to what others are doing, and don’t beat yourself up when you fail.